 Spartanburg Housing continues to ensure we bring programs, services, and partnership.
-We continue to educate our families on mental health. substance abuse, financial literacy, digital literacy, employment readiness, senior and disabled topics, and homeownership.
-COVID-19 and vaccinations.
-We have held numerous testing opportunities and vaccination clinic with assistance from DHEC, Spartanburg Regional, Oak Street Health.
-Regenesis Health care, and Legacy Healthcare.
-Elderly/Disabled Winter Items for Public Housing Sites.
-We continue a collaborative effors with our Mobile Farmer's Market to ensure our families have access to fresh fruit and vegetables.
-The resident services team continue to partner with property management and local organizations for holiday events and after school programming including the Determined Minds Afterschool Program, Strong Families Initiative, and National Night Out.
+We continue to educate our families on mental health, substance abuse, financial literacy, digital literacy, employment readiness, senior and disabled topics, and homeownership.
+The resident services team continues to partner with property management and local organizations for holiday events and after school programming including the Determined Minds Afterschool Program, Strong Family Initiative, and National Night Out.

-Development
+Development:

-- Fisher Ave: A market rate rental home in Spartanburg Housing's portfolio was damaged in the February 2020 tornado.
-This home was - Multifamily Bond Issuance: In 2021, Spartanburg Housing began issuing multi-family housing revenue bonds.
+- Multifamily Bond Issuance: In 2021, Spartanburg Housing began issuing multi-family housing revenue bonds.
 This is in support of the rehabilitation or new construction of affordable housing.
-Spartar - Victoria Gardens: Spartanburg Housing successfully completed a \$17,455,558 rehabilitation of Victoria Gardens Apartments through the RAD program.
-In December 2021, the conversion of construction loan to permanent loan took place in November 20 - Completed substantial rehabilitation of three unoccupied scattered sites at 712 Old Farm Road, 124 Chelsea Street, and 108 Rodney - Started substantial rehabilitation of two unoccupied scattered sites at 4134 East Croft Circle and 115 Chelsea Street - Refinance of Cottage Grove, Collins Park, Independence Place, and The Ridge at Southport RAD conversion of 110 units at Cottage Grove, Collins Park, and The Ridge at Southport

-- Sell of occupied scattered site to current tenant living in unit Received conditional commitment to construct 24 units (19-1BR & 5-2BR) at Caulder Avenue parcel through SC Housing Small Rental Development Program
+Spartanburg Housing closed bonds in the following years: 2021 (1), 2022 (4), and 2023 (1) - Victoria Gardens: Spartanburg Housing successfully completed a \$17,455,558 rehabilitation of Victoria Gardens Apartments In December 2021, the conversion of construction loan to permanent loan took place in November 2022. - Completed substantial rehabilitation of three unoccupied scattered sites at 712 Old Farm Road, 124 Chelsea Street, and 108 Rodney - Completed substantial rehabilitation of two unoccupied scattered sites at 4134 East Croft Circle and 115 Chelsea Street - Refinance of Cottage Grove, Collins Park, Independence Place, and The Ridge at Southport - RAD conversion of 110 units at Cottage Grove, Collins Park, and The Ridge at Southport - Sell of occupied scattered site to current tenant living in unit - Received conditional commitment to construct 24 units (19-1BR & 5-2BR) at Caulder Avenue parcel through SC Housing Small Rental Development Program. - Received conditional commitment to construct 24 units (1BR) at Page Lake Manor II through